Darwin in Conversation

 Charles Darwin’s name is so famous, still so constantly invoked in debates on evolution, society, and religion, that the man himself is easily overlooked.

-The exhibition comes at the completion of the Darwin Correspondence Project, a 40-year endeavour to publish all of Darwin’s correspondence; research is at the exhibition’s heart.
+The exhibition comes at the completion of the Darwin Correspondence Project, a 40-year endeavour to publish all of Darwin’s correspondence.

 Whilst working on this the famously missing notebooks turned up and are now amongst the exhibits in this show that runs until 3rd December 2022.